machitgarha/parvaj/README.md

 ### To-Do

--   Distribute as AppImage.
-No need to install PHP, or even with a seperated statically-bundled version, no need to install GHDL or GTKWave, just download and run it.
+-   Distribute as a completely self-contained AppImage, without the need to install GHDL or GTKWave.

 ## License